djleonskennedy/be-test/README.md

 ### Deliverables:

+1. **GitHub Repository**:
-1. Repository with the backend code.
+   - Contains the backend code.
-2. Documentation:
-   - Setup instructions.
+   - Includes a README with setup instructions.
+   - Features an `npm start` script for easy testing.

+2. **Documentation**:
    - Endpoint descriptions.
    - Additional assumptions or decisions.

+3. **API Collection**:
-3. Postman or equivalent tool setup for testing.
+   - Postman or equivalent tool setup for testing.

 ### Evaluation Criteria: